-The Club is a defendant in legal actions alleged to have occurred during the period from 1976 to 1984.
-Subsequent to June 30, 2021, several of these suits were settled under confidential terms between the plaintiffs, the Club and the Club's liability insurance carrier which is defending the Club.
-The Club has accrued certain amounts in accounts payable and accrued expenses in the statement of financial position as of June 30, 2021 and in professional fees and other in the statement of functional expenses for the year ended June 30, 2021 for the Club's portion of the settlements.
+The Club was a defendant in legal actions alleged to have occurred during the period from 1976 to 1984.
+During fiscal 2022, several of these suits were settled under confidential terms between the plaintiffs, the Club and the Club's liability insurance carrier which was defending the Club.
+The Club had accrued certain amounts in accounts payable and accrued expenses in the statement of financial position as of June 30, 2021 and in professional fees and other in the statement of functional expenses for the year ended June 30, 2021 for the Club's portion of the settlements.